 - are consistent with a business necessity.

-Legitimate reasons include:
+Legitimate reasons for wage gaps include:

 - seniority; and